reasonwithoutrestraint/site/Original/Morality - Current Understanding and Problems.md

 	- A indirectly impedes the interests of others (e.g. monopolizing an industry and charges high prices)

 ## Political Philosophy

+### Analysis of political legitimacy & Justice

+`An analysis of political legitimacy & Justice`

+Can it be reduced to morality?
+The moral justification of force?

 ### Variations of Libertarianism